jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     | Learning| Optimizing|

 - 8.1.3 Operations and maintenance
-  - Once delivered to the production environment, software devs must make any additional changes to accomodate unexpected bugs, vulnerabilities, or interoperability issues
+  - Once delivered to the production environment, software devs must make any additional changes to accommodate unexpected bugs, vulnerabilities, or interoperability issues
   - They must also keep pace with changing business processes, and work closely with the operations team (typically IT), to ensure reliable operations
     - together, ops and development transition a new system to production and management of the system's config
   - The dev team must continually provide hotfixes, patches, and new releases to address discovered security issues and identified coding errors